 “Read it, Sloane.
 It will make you a better man.”

 She poured the Bordeaux and held the glass to his lips.
 “Open it at random.
 Every page is wisdom.
 I swear it.”

 Sloane thumbed the pages with an audible flourish the way his Dad used to shuffle cards while playing bid whist.
 Then opened to: One is not born, but rather becomes, a woman.

 “Funny you should open to that particular page.
 It’s the story of my life and so many others like me.
 I went from daughter to wife and mother without having a chance to grow up first.
+Believing I was free when I was really asleep in my own life—just like you said on your program the day we met.
 I feel like I’m only just learning how to be an adult.”

 She folded her legs and sat Indian style in front of him.
 They passed the Bordeaux back and forth like a joint, meandering from one inspired page to the next.

 “I like this one,” Sloane said.
 “About being a freedom.
-Most people talk about becoming free, but she seems to be saying that each of us is, in fact, a freedom.
-And somehow there’s transcendence involved in it.
+Most people talk about becoming free as if it’s a place, but she seems to be saying that each of us is, in fact, a freedom.
+And somehow there’s transcendence involved in not only realizing that, but living it.
 Wow.”

 “I knew we were connected,” Syl said.
 “The things that speak to you also speak to me.
 Take the book with you.
 I want you to have it.”